Chania Crete – Travel Guide to Chania 2023

 Keep in mind that these prices are just averages and can vary greatly depending on the location, amenities, and size of the accommodation.
 Additionally, prices can also be affected by the current demand and supply.

-It’s also worth noting that prices can also be affected by long term rental agreements, as they tend to be cheaper than short-term rentals.
+It’s also worth noting that prices can also be affected by long-term rental agreements, as they tend to be cheaper than short-term rentals.

 Prices in Chania Crete Things to Consider

-- Prices for accommodation can vary greatly depending on the time of year, with peak season (June to September) being the most expensive.
+Prices for accommodation can vary greatly depending on the time of year, with peak season (June to September) being the most expensive.

-- Eating out in Chania can also be quite expensive, especially at restaurants in the tourist areas.
+Eating out in Chania can also be quite expensive, especially at restaurants in the tourist areas.

-- Shopping in Chania can also be expensive, especially at the souvenir shops.
+Shopping in Chania can also be expensive, especially at the souvenir shops.
 Consider visiting local markets or shops for better deals.

-- Prices for activities such as boat tours and excursions can also vary greatly depending on the season and type of activity.
+Prices for activities such as boat tours and excursions can also vary greatly depending on the season and type of activity.

-- Transportation costs such as taxi or rent a car can be high in peak season.
+Transportation costs such as taxi or rent a car can be high in peak season.

-- Be aware of the value added tax(VAT) that is included in prices, it is 24% in Greece.
+Be aware of the value added tax(VAT) that is included in prices, it is 24% in Greece.

 - Compare prices between different providers and make sure you’re getting a fair deal.

-- Consider using cash instead of credit card because some merchants may charge a higher price for card payments.
+Consider using cash instead of credit card because some merchants may charge a higher price for card payments.

 A recommended route for a week-long stay in Chania, Crete would be:

-Day 1: Explore the Old Town of Chania and the Venetian Harbor.
+Explore the Old Town of Chania and the Venetian Harbor.
 Visit the Old Market, the Municipal Market, and the Mosque of Kioutsouk Hassan.

-Day 2: Take a day trip to Elafonisi Beach, known for its crystal-clear waters and pink-hued sand.
+Take a day trip to Elafonisi Beach, known for its crystal-clear waters and pink-hued sand.

-Day 3: Visit the Samaria Gorge, the longest gorge in Europe and one of the most popular hiking destinations in Crete.
+Visit the Samaria Gorge, the longest gorge in Europe and one of the most popular hiking destinations in Crete.

-Day 4: Take a trip to the nearby town of Rethymno, known for its well-preserved Venetian architecture, historic fort and lovely beaches.
+Take a trip to the nearby town of Rethymno, known for its well-preserved Venetian architecture, historic fort and lovely beaches.

-Day 5: Visit the Balos Lagoon, a beautiful lagoon on the northwest coast of Crete with turquoise waters and white sandy beaches.
+Visit the Balos Lagoon, a beautiful lagoon on the northwest coast of Crete with turquoise waters and white sandy beaches.

-Day 6: Take a day trip to Falassarna, a beautiful beach located on the west coast of Crete, known for its crystal-clear waters and great sunsets.
+Take a day trip to Falassarna, a beautiful beach located on the west coast of Crete, known for its crystal-clear waters and great sunsets.

-Day 7: Take a trip to the nearby village of Chora Sfakion, known for its laid-back atmosphere and beautiful beaches.
+Take a trip to the nearby village of Chora Sfakion, known for its laid-back atmosphere and beautiful beaches.

-This is just a suggested itinerary and can be adjusted depending on your interests and the time of year you’re visiting.
-Keep in mind that some of the places mentioned can be quite crowded during the high season, so it may be better to visit them early in the morning or late in the afternoon to avoid the crowds.
 Also, consider checking the weather forecast in advance, as some of the beaches and hikes may not be accessible during the rainy season.
-Also, plan some time for rest and relaxation, as Crete is also famous for its tranquil and peaceful places.
+Also, plan some time for rest, as Crete is also famous for its tranquil and peaceful places.

 How to find in Chania, Crete cheap prices?